laidav/hubfx/packages/rx-hub/README.md

 1. better way to copy compare objects than JSON STRINGIFY?

-1. used withLatestFrom in FormsEffectsBuilder for getting the controlRef - DONE

 1. update touched action in reducer. handle

 - create update touched reducer (state, controlRef)
   - it will be called when user updates value and when user has action TOUCH CONTROL

-1. optional typing for action payload - DONE

 1. Consider submitting property on Form Group?